amazon-connect/amazon-connect-salesforce-scv/common/AWSSCV-SalesforceConfig/readme.md

-# Salesforce Access Secrets
+# Salesforce Config
-Establishes a Self-Signed SSL Certificate, Salesforce Connected App, and Salesforce User and saves the access acredentials to the AWS account using AWS Secrets Manager for secure storage and retrieval of the credentials as needed.
-These credentials are then used for the projects in this repository where authentication with Salesforce is required.
+Establishes a Self-Signed SSL Certificate, Salesforce Connected App, a Salesforce User, and information about the Salesforce org.
+Saves the information to the AWS account using AWS Secrets Manager for secure storage and retrieval of the credentials and configuration info as needed.
 Also creates an IAM Policy and Role common to the deployents from this repository.

 # Setup
 Follow the following steps to prepare your Salesforce Org before running the CloudFormation template.
 As you proceed through these instructions, it is reccomended that you use a text editor to save important information along the way.
 Each item you need to save will be specifically called out.
 Much of this process is based on the [Create Your Connected App](https://trailhead.salesforce.com/en/content/learn/modules/sfdx_travis_ci/sfdx_travis_ci_connected_app) Trailhead.